Antihypertensive: ARBs

-In 2004, an article in the BMJ examined the evidence for and against the suggestion that angiotensin receptor blockers may increase the risk of myocardial infarction (heart attack).
+In 2004, an article in the BMJ examined the evidence for and against the suggestion that ARBs may increase the risk of myocardial infarction (heart attack).
 The matter was debated in 2006 in the medical journal of the American Heart Association.
 There is no consensus on whether ARBs have a tendency to increase MI, but there is also no substantive evidence to indicate that ARBs are able to reduce MI.

-In the VALUE trial, the angiotensin II receptor blocker valsartan produced a statistically significant 19% (p=0.02) relative increase in the prespecified secondary end point of myocardial infarction (fatal and non-fatal) compared with amlodipine.
+In the VALUE trial, the ARB valsartan produced a statistically significant 19% (p=0.02) relative increase in the prespecified secondary end point of myocardial infarction (fatal and non-fatal) compared with amlodipine.

 The CHARM-alternative trial showed a significant +52% (p=0.025) increase in myocardial infarction with candesartan (versus placebo) despite a reduction in blood pressure.

-Indeed, as a consequence of AT1 blockade, ARBs increase angiotensin II levels several-fold above baseline by uncoupling a negative-feedback loop.
-Increased levels of circulating Angiotensin II result in unopposed stimulation of the AT2 receptors, which are, in addition upregulated.
-Unfortunately, recent data suggest that AT2 receptor stimulation may be less beneficial than previously proposed and may even be harmful under certain circumstances through mediation of growth promotion, fibrosis, and hypertrophy, as well as proatherogenic and proinflammatory effects.
+As a consequence of AT1 blockade, ARBs increase angiotensin II levels several-fold above baseline by uncoupling a negative-feedback loop.
+Increased levels of circulating angiotensin II result in unopposed stimulation of the AT2 receptors, which are, in addition upregulated.
+Recent data suggest that AT2 receptor stimulation may be less beneficial than previously proposed and may even be harmful under certain circumstances through mediation of growth promotion, fibrosis, and hypertrophy, as well as proatherogenic and proinflammatory effects.

-ARBs happens to be the favorable alternative to ACE inhibitors if the hypertensive patients with the heart failure type of reduced ejection fraction treated with ACEis was intolerant of cough, angioedema other than hyperkalemia or chronic kidney disease.
+An ARB happens to be the favorable alternative to an ACEi if a hypertensive patient with the heart-failure type of reduced ejection fraction treated with an ACEi (or ACEis) was intolerant of cough, angioedema other than hyperkalemia or chronic kidney disease.

 Adrenergic receptor antagonists

+Beta-blockers can block beta-1 adrenergic receptors and/or beta-2 adrenergic receptors.
+Those that block beta-1-adrenergic receptors prevent the binding of endogenous catecholamines (such as epinephrine and norepinephrine), which ultimately reduces blood pressure through decreasing renin and cardiac output release.
+Those that block beta-2-adrenergic receptors reduce blood pressure through increased relaxation of smooth muscle.

+Alpha-blockers can block alpha-1 adrenergic receptors and/or alpha-2 adrenergic receptors.
+Those that block alpha-1-adrenergic receptors on vascular smooth muscle cells prevent vasoconstriction.
+Blockade of alpha-2-adrenergic receptors prevents the negative feedback mechanism of norepinephrine (NE).
+Non-selective alpha-blockers generate a balance whereby alpha-2-blockers release NE to reduce the vasodilation effects induced by alpha-1-blockers.